mdn/content/files/en-us/web/accessibility/aria/roles/alert_role/index.md

   - ARIA widget
   - Reference
 ---

+The `alert` role is for important, and usually time-sensitive, information.
+The `alert` is a type of [`status`](/en-US/docs/Web/Accessibility/ARIA/Roles/status_role) processed as an atomic [live region](/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions).

+## Description

 The **[`alert`](href="https://www.w3.org/TR/wai-aria-1.1/#alert)** role can be used to tell the user an element has been dynamically updated.
 Screen readers will instantly start reading out the updated content when the role is added.
-If the user is expected to close the alert, then the [`alertdialog`](/en-US/docs/Web/Accessibility/ARIA/Roles/Alertdialog_Role) role should be used instead.</span></p>
+If the user is expected to close the alert, then the [`alertdialog`](/en-US/docs/Web/Accessibility/ARIA/Roles/Alertdialog_Role) role should be used instead.

-## Description

 One of the five live region roles, the [`alert`](https://www.w3.org/TR/wai-aria-1.1/#alert) role is used to provide the user with important, and usually time-sensitive, information, and often to tell the user an element has been dynamically updated.